 Women have evolved a sexual physiology which can be described as levelling and time-wasting.
 Why?
 Because if a hominin female really needs extra energy for her hungry offspring, better to give reproductive rewards to males who will hang around and do something useful for those offspring.
 Our reproductive signals make life hard for males who want to identify fertile females, monopolise the fertile moment and then move on to the next one (a classic strategy for dominant male apes).
 We have concealed and unpredictable ovulation.
-A man cannot reliably tell when his partner is ovulating.
-Also, women are sexually receptive, potentially, for virtually all of their cycle, a much larger proportion than any other primate.
+A man cannot really tell when his partner is ovulating, and women appear to confuse the issue with all kinds of biochemical signals.
+On top of that, women are sexually receptive, potentially, for virtually all of their cycle, a much larger proportion than any other primate.
 The combined effect is to scramble the information for males about exactly when a female is fertile.

-For a dominant male trying to manage a harem of females this is disastrous.
+From the viewpoint of a dominant male trying to manage a harem of females this is disastrous.
 While he is guessing about the possible fertility of one cycling female, he has to stay with her, and is missing other opportunities.
 Meanwhile, other males will be attending to those other sexually receptive females.
 Continuous sexual receptivity spreads the reproductive opportunities around many males, hence is levelling from an evolutionary perspective.

 BaYaka women of the Congo forest have a slogan perfectly expressing their resistance to male philandering: 'One woman, one penis!'
 This serves as their ritual rallying cry against any attempt by a man to form a harem.
-Basically, hunter-gatherer women demand one man each to support their energy requirements and investment in costly offspring.
+Basically, hunter-gatherer women are demanding one man each to support their energy requirements and investment in costly offspring.

-In farming and herding societies, some men can muster resources, large livestock or land, enabling them to acquire more than one wife, those wives and their children then forming the patriarch's labour force.
-This automatically means other men go without reproductive opportunities.
-But for immediate-return hunter-gatherers, those who consume all they hunt and gather the same day, men cannot accumulate resources and harem-holding is simply not stable.
+In farming and herding societies, some men may be able to muster resources, large livestock or land, enabling them to acquire more than one wife, those wives and their children then forming the patriarch's labour force.
+This automatically means other men are going without reproductive opportunities.
+But for immediate-return huntergatherers, those who consume all they hunt and gather the same day, men cannot accumulate resources and harem-holding is simply not stable.